vizdata-f21/project-2-seven_of_hearts/proposal/proposal.md

 take place at Duke’s marine lab, or do not have location listed,

-Additionally, we are creating a distance data frame which describes the distance between buildings.
+Additionally, we are creating a distance data frame which describes the distance between building.
 For convenience, buildings that are close to each other are grouped together.

 ### Weekly Plan of Attack